Leonard Center Room 53

 Health and wellness Center Charge Policy

-When you are seen by one of our health care providers, you are not charged an office visit.
+When you are seen by one of our health care providers, you are not charged for an office visit.

-You will be charged for RX medications, lab/blood tests, vaccinations, and simple procedures.
+You will only be charged if you receive any prescription medications, lab/blood tests, vaccinations, and simple procedures.
 These charges are then billed to your account through the Student Accounts Office.

 Itemized statements are available by signing a request form, which is available at the HWC front desk.
 These itemized statements may be submitted to your own insurance company for reimbursement.
 If you are enrolled in the United Healthcare Insurance plan through the college, these charges will be submitted to United Healthcare Insurance for you.

 Travel Insurance Information

 Suggestions on addressing your health insurance and travel assistance needs.
 If you have the United Healthcare Insurance Student Policy, it provides excellent coverage through Frontier Medex for medical evacuation/repatriation and emergency return home in the case of death or serious illness of a parent or sibling.